 These broadcasters can make good money from winning their championship games, over and above the money, they earn from their Twitch streams.

-Kuro "KuroKy" Takhasomi has a reasonable following on Twitch with 12,186 followers, although this is much smaller than the top streamers who have millions of followers.
+Kuro "KuroKy" Takhasomi has a reasonable following on Twitch with 13.8K followers, although this is much smaller than the top streamers who have millions of followers.
 He probably doesn’t make an enormous amount of money from the regular Twitch income earning methods.
-However, as captain and support player at Team Liquid Dota 2, he performs very well in e-Sports Championships.
-Indeed he has the highest overall earnings from e-Sports playing - $4,097,926.95.
+However, as captain and support player at Team Liquid Dota 2, he performed very well in e-Sports Championships.
+Indeed he had the highest overall earnings from e-Sports playing - $4,097,926.95.
 Over half of this ($2,172,536.60) came from winning The International (TI7) in 2017.

 KuroKy has won 37 gaming tournaments, been runner-up in 13 tournaments, and made it to 3rd place or semis in a further 18 tournaments over the last decade.
 He is considered a top five Dota player of all time.